All-Order Wichmann and Kroll Contribution in Heavy Electronic and Exotic Atoms: Vacuum Polarization Contribution to the Lamb Shift

 Having considered the VP in electronic atoms, we will now start our analysis of exotic atoms for the case of bound muons.
 Calculating the energy shift due to the electron-positron vacuum polarization can be again done with the help of Eq.~\eqref{Eq:EVP} by inserting the wave function of a bound muon instead of an electron for $\psi(\boldsymbol{r})$.
 In Table~\ref{Tab:MDMu}, we show the results for the Uehling and all-order Wichmann and Kroll contributions in muonic argon, xenon and uranium for the low-lying and the first few circular Rydberg states.
 Moreover, we indicate the dependence of the nuclear model in parentheses by displaying the absolute difference between the shown result obtained for a Fermi distribution and the result obtained from the homogeneous-sphere model.

 As seen from the table, the effect of the vacuum polarization is strongly enhanced in muonic atoms and remains relatively large even for highly excited Rydberg states, due to the muon orbiting closer to the nucleus.
 Moreover, it can be seen that the low-lying states have a very large dependence on the nuclear model, especially for heavy elements, which limits the expected accuracy of these values.
 Additionally, the shifts of the low-lying states are also dependent on the nuclear charge radius, which has to be taken from experimental data and gives rise to additional uncertainty.
 However, this effect is much smaller than the dependence on the nuclear model.
 For example, for muonic uranium, varying the nuclear radius at the level of its experimental precision changes the Uehling and all-order Wichmann and Kroll shift of the $1s$ state by approximately \SI{42}{\eV} and \SI{0.4}{\eV}, respectively.
-The finite nuclear size effects are extremely large for the low-lying states, giving completely different results when considering a point-like nucleus.
-For example, the VP contribution to the energy of a muon in the 1s state of uranium differs by more than a factor of 2 for the point-like case.
 In contrast to the low-lying states, the circular Rydberg states have almost no dependence on the structure of the nucleus.
+The observed nuclear model dependence of the higher-order VP correction is comparable in size to the influence of the nuclear model on the all-order self-energy, see Ref.~\cite{ore2022}.
+However, the dependence on the full all-order VP is naturally much larger due its larger overall size.

 The presented results are in good agreement with the data available in the literature.
 For example, Rinker and Wilets~\cite{raw1975} find a value of $E^{(1)}_\text{VP} = \SI{-76225}{\eV}$ and $E^{(3+)}_\text{VP} = \SI{691}{\eV}$ for the $1s_{1/2}$ state in uranium and $E^{(1)}_\text{VP} = \SI{-1043}{\eV}$ and $E^{(3+)}_\text{VP} = \SI{51}{\eV}$ for the $6h_{11/2}$ state.
 The values for the Uehling correction are systematically larger because they use a smaller radius of the uranium nucleus and the Wichman-Kroll correction is systematically smaller since the partial-wave expansion is terminated earlier in their computation.